“Okay, Joan, here’s where you’re at.”

 3. After evaluations, you’re going to follow up with each employee, to recap your meeting and offer any further thoughts and ideas you’ve had.

-4. And continuosly, you’ll make the subject of each employee’s performance an ongoing discussion instead of saving it all up for review-time.
+4. And continuously, you’ll make the subject of each employee’s performance an ongoing discussion instead of saving it all up for review-time.

 And I’m so confident that you will love the results you get from this!
 I would bet anything that when you take advantage of the opportunities evaluations offer you, you’ll quickly start celebrating how your business performs.